Visual-Analytics-2024/VA-Project/README.md

 * General Gates typically exhibit the highest average traffic flow, with the exception of Gates 0 and 3.
 These gates, located at the park boundaries and directly connected to only two other sites, are expected to experience lower traffic.
 * Gates and ranger stops experience the lowest average traffic.
 This aligns with expectations, as only ranger vehicles are permitted to pass through gates and are more likely to visit ranger stops.

+**TODO:**
-#TODO: Add mean STD cartype
+1. Add mean STD graph of cartypes.
+2. Analyze traffic at each gate or of each cartype or selfloop traffic to see if they follow any standard distribution.
+3. Add box plots of the said distributions

 ## Time Analysis of Traffic Flux